 Williams owns and manages approximately 125 faculty/staff residential housing units in Williamstown, from single homes to multi-family apartments, to provide convenient, safe, and economical housing to attract and retain junior faculty and new administrative staff.
 Residential housing is offered to eligible faculty and staff at market rates through a housing points and lottery process that occurs semi-annually.
 At other times, available housing is offered to new employees on a first come, first served basis.
 Please see the Faculty & Staff Housing Handbook for more information about the Housing Lottery, the application process, and Commuter Housing.
 Faculty who do not find appropriate housing within the college run system typically rent from independent landlords in Williamstown or neighboring North Adams, though some faculty will look to communities a bit further from campus.
 For those hoping to purchase a house, the college offers a generous subsidized mortgage program for eligible faculty.

 The college knows that providing support for partners and spouses is crucial for attracting and retaining tenure-track faculty.
-Eighty-four percent of our tenure-line faculty are married or partnered.
 Our office has compiled a list of FAQ’s for Faculty Spouse/Partner Employment.
-You can also get more information about Resources for Spouse/Partners of Faculty and Administrative Staff from the Manager of Spouse and Partner Resources, Marybeth Mitts.
+You can also get more information about Resources for Spouse/Partners of Faculty and Administrative Staff from the Manager of Spouse and Partner Resources, Cecilia Hirsch.

 Congratulations on being extended the opportunity to visit our campus!
 At Williams, we see faculty recruitment as integral to our efforts to impact students by hiring the best and brightest academic minds.